Migraine: Causes, Treatment, And Prevention

 - Dihydroergotamine: Migranal Nasal Spray

-Preventive migraine treatments focus on those migraine sufferers who typically have at least one headache day per week, and some are only used if a migraine patient is diagnosed as having chronic migraines.
+Preventive migraine treatments focus on those migraine sufferers who typically have at least one headache day per week, and some are only used if a migraine patient is diagnosed as having chronic migraine.

 - Topiramate (Topamax)

 - Gabapentin (Neurontin)